dockersamples/labspace-container-supported-development/docs/02-running-a-containerized-database.md

         postgres:17-alpine
     ```

-    This command adds the `-v ./db:docker-entrypoint-initdb.d` flag, which tells Docker to share the local `./db` directory into the container at `/docker-entrypoint-initdb.d`.
+    This command adds the `-v ./db:docker-entrypoint-initdb.d` flag to specify the bind mount.
+This causes Docker to share the local `./db` directory into the container at `/docker-entrypoint-initdb.d`.

-    The `/docker-entrypoint-initdb.d` directory is a special directory the container is designed to look at when starting up.
+    The `/docker-entrypoint-initdb.d` directory is a special directory the container inspects when starting up.
 If there are files there, it'll automatically import them into the database.

-6. To confirm the data exists in the database, use the following `psql` command:
+6. Once the container is running, confirm the data exists in the database, use the following `psql` command:

     ```bash
     psql -h localhost -U postgres -c "SELECT * FROM memes"